British Heart Foundation 4 Year PhD Programme in Cardiovascular Disease and Diabetes

 Financial Information

-This studentship will cover the cost of academic fees (at UK PGR rate) and a standard BHF PhD stipend (£19,919 - £23, 298 per year), based on 2022/23 rates.
-The studentship also includes a budget for research consumables and a travel funding of up to £1,000 to attend scientific meetings.
+This studentship will cover the cost of academic fees (at the UK Home Fee rate for postgraduate researchers) and a standard BHF PhD stipend (£19,919 - £23, 298 per year), based on 2023/24 rates.
+The studentship also includes a budget for research consumables and funding of up to £3,000 to attend relevant scientific meetings.

 How to apply

-To apply please complete an online application form, in which you will need to upload the following supporting documents.
+All applicants are required to completed an online application form, in which you will need to upload the following supporting documents.
+As part of the online application, you will need to upload the following mandatory supporting documents:

-Three supporting statements about your previous achievements, why you wish to study for a PhD, and your experience of using evidence.
+• Three supporting statements about your previous achievements, why you wish to study for a PhD, and your experience of using evidence to inform conclusions.
 These will be used by our shortlisting panel (without any other information you submit) to select candidates for interview.
-The supporting statement prompts that you need to complete found here.
+Detailed instructions and a template outlining the format of your supporting statements is provided here.
 You will need to copy, complete and submit this as part of your required application documents.

 To help us identify that you are applying for this opportunity please ensure you provide the following information on your application form: